Apache Pinot's Graduation: A Celebration Of Community & A Look Ahead

 Thank you to all the incredible contributors who helped get us to this milestone!

 Pinot originally started as a specific solution at LinkedIn around six years ago (2015).
 At the time, we had never dreamed it would become a standalone project.
 But as people who had worked on Pinot at LinkedIn went to work elsewhere, they supported the idea of bringing Pinot to the wider world.
 It quickly became clear that, though there were plenty of open source solutions for data ingestion and querying, Pinot was helping companies (such as Amazon-Eero, Doordash, Factual/FourSquare, LinkedIn, Stripe, Uber, Walmart, Weibo, 7-Eleven, and WePay) much more specifically with their use cases, especially when it came to user-facing analytics.

 Pinot’s growth could have easily stopped there, however, if not for its entering incubation in 2019.
-This move really brought the product into new industries and brought on new features.
-Pinot soon became a tool that could work for all industries, and for companies of all sizes.
+This move brought the product into new industries and brought on new features.
+Pinot soon became a tool that could work for all industries and companies of all sizes.

 We have been working across three layers (highlighted are in the works) to make Pinot more valuable to our users:

 - Expanding both mutable and immutable ingestion data sources has always been high on the list.
 These include Apache Pinot integration with Amazon Kinesis, Apache Pulsar, and Debezium for change data capture.